grandma-collaboration/icare/docs/dev_guide/index.md

 - psa.py
 - test_utils.py

 app_server.py is the main file for the app.
-It is the bridge between routes and handlers, effectively serving the requests, coming from the frontend or simple API calls.
+It is the bridge between API routes and handlers, serving the requests coming from the frontend or simple API calls.
 But also, it happens to be the file that handles the authentication with python social auth.

 ```
 settings = {